lunarcoffee/osurate/README.md

 TODO: gui

 ## Building
+Before building, make sure you have libmp3lame and nightly rustc (at least 1.50.0).
 To build, just clone [this repo](https://github.com/LunarCoffee/osurate) and compile with `cargo build --release`.

 ## Usage
 ```bash